jewertow/istio-playground/ossm-performance-tunning/README.md

 The process of updating Envoy proxies is performed in the following order:
 1. Event: an event from watched resources triggers istiod to update Envoy configuration.
 2. Debounce: istiod delays adding the event to the push queue for a defined time to batch and merge subsequent events for that period.
-Debouncing can be tunned with `PILOT_DEBOUNCE_AFTER` (100ms by default).
+Debouncing can be tuned with `PILOT_DEBOUNCE_AFTER` (100ms by default).
 3. Add to queue: when the delay period expires, istiod adds the events to the push queue.
 4. Throttle: istiod throttles push requests from the queue and sends to connected proxies.
 Throttling prevents processing all events concurrently and CPU overloading.
-Throttling can be tunned with `PILOT_PUSH_THROTTLE`.
+Throttling can be tuned with `PILOT_PUSH_THROTTLE`.
 5. Send Envoy config to proxies: istiod generates Envoy configs, like clusters, listeners, etc., from push requests and sends to connected proxies.

 ## Factors affecting istiod performance